Hsxtech-AliMuzafar/Odoo_Server_Actions/README.md

 3. **Combined Cleanup (Archived + Duplicates)**
    - Performs both actions in a single run for maximum efficiency.

+4. **Update Category Accounts (Income/Expense)**
+   - Bulk updates `Income` and `Expense` accounts on Product Categories.
+   - Uses a "Source" category from your selection as a template.
+   - Processes in **incremental batches** of 1000 to handle large datasets safely.

 ## **Implementation**

 - **Via Odoo Studio**: